Powerful Online Psychology & Coaching Programmes to Strengthen Your Emotional Regulation Skills

 However, help and support is available.

-My professional training as a BPD psychologist and over 25 years’ experience – combined with your commitment and motivation to achieve positive changes in your life – will support you along the path of improved emotional stability and resilience.
+My professional training as psychologist & coach and over 25 years’ experience – combined with your commitment and motivation to achieve positive changes in your life – will support you along the path of improved emotional stability and resilience.

 The psychological journey will involve me working alongside you, helping and guiding you in making sense of your confusing and often painful world of thoughts and feelings.
 My support and your willingness and readiness to fully engage in the psychological therapy process, will bring you closer to living a more balanced and fulfilling life.